Certseeds/GraphicsMagick/doc/Install/README.txt

       ./configure CC=c89 CFLAGS=-O2 LIBS=-lposix

-  Options which should be common to packages installed under the same directory heirarchy may be supplied via a 'config.site' file located under the installation prefix via the path ${prefix}/share/config.site where ${prefix} is the installation prefix.
+  Options which should be common to packages installed under the same directory hierarchy may be supplied via a 'config.site' file located under the installation prefix via the path ${prefix}/share/config.site where ${prefix} is the installation prefix.
 This file is used for all packages installed under that prefix.
 This is an example config.site